abi-oluwade/powershellscript/readme.md

   - RemoteSigned— You can run your own scripts or scripts signed by a trusted developer.
   - Unrestricted— You can run any script you want.

+### Snapins (legacy)
+- Requires an installation and must be added before using commands.
+(PowerShell will not automatically discover commands in snapins like in modules.)
+- "Snapins" require an installation for the commands to be used.
+- Will include supporting DLLs or applications and dependencies

+### Modules
+- Preferred packaging technique
+- File based, so no installation typically required (quicker).
+Just extract contents of zip file which holds the commands and put it the appropriate directory.
+Powershell will do the rest.
+- Typically script files but can include binary elements.
+- PowerShell autoloads modules as needed.

 ## PowerShell Cmdlets

+  - Cmdlets are commands that allow us to use the modules and snapins.
   - A "cmdlet" is a PowerShell command with a predefined function, similar to an operator in a programming language.
 Here are some key things to know about cmdlets:
   - There are "System", "User" and "Custom" Cmdlets
   - Cmdlets outputs results as an object or as an array of objects.
   - Cmdlets are case INsensitive.
   - If you want to use several cmdlets in one string, you must separate them with a semicolon (;).

 ## Cmdlet Format